-Spa, lounge, gym, meeting rooms, free WiFi throughout.
-In the rooms: Flatscreen TV (which converts into a computer), air-conditioning, Nespresso coffee machine, tea-making kit, mini fridge (with free milk and mineral water), White Company (Classic, Superior and Deluxe rooms) or Elemis (Feature and Indulgent rooms) bath products.
+Spa, lounge, meeting rooms, free WiFi throughout.
+In the rooms: Flatscreen TV, air-conditioning, tea-making kit, mini fridge (with free mineral water), Greener Lifestyle (Classic and Superior rooms and Apartments) or The White Company (Feature and Indulgent rooms) bath products.

 Our favourite rooms

 All the rooms have light, muted colours, super-soft beds and ensuite bathrooms.
-The Feature rooms are each individually styled to show off the Georgian, Tudor and even medieval elements of the building; some have bare beams or exposed, centuries-old brickwork.
-Go for a Superior room if you're travelling with little ones; 119 is a particularly good choice, and the hotel has three sets of interconnecting rooms.
-Room 219 is one of the hotel's most individual: it's brightly decorated in tartan, and has a conservatory-style roof.
-But our favourites are the Indulgent rooms: 101 is huge, with a pencil four-poster and a freestanding bath tub in the ensuite; 103 has a copper bath tub on a wooden floor next to the bed.
+The Feature rooms are each individually styled to show off the Georgian, Tudor and even mediaeval elements of the building; some have bare beams or exposed, centuries-old brickwork.
+Go for a Superior room if you're travelling with little ones.
+But our favourites are the Indulgent rooms.

 Bring your casual clobber for muddy walks in the country (don't forget your waterproofs to stand up to the British weather).
 A dash of tweed wouldn't be out of place.